 But, there are times when erasing your hard drive is perfectly acceptable and even recommended — like when you need to get rid of an old computer or are selling a laptop you no longer need.
-In these cases, erasing your hard drive makes sense: you don’t want someone else to have access to your files and other information that could be left on your computer.
+You don’t want someone else to have access to your files and other information that could be left on your computer.
 RELATED: 5 downloads to secure your devices.

-Let’s take a look at when and how you should erase your hard drive and the options for doing so.
+Let’s look at when and how you should erase your hard drive and the options for doing so.

 Why you should erase your hard drive